 At a glance

-- Minimum income: $5,000/month (~$60,000/year)
+- Minimum income: $3,500/month federal virtual-work route; $5,000/month Dubai programme

-- Duration: 1 year, renewable annually up to 10 years
+- Duration: 1 year, renewable upon re-application

 - Processing time: ~5 business days (Dubai); slightly longer in other Emirates

-- Family allowed: Yes โ spouse, dependent children
+- Family allowed: Yes — spouse, dependent children

 - Personal income tax: 0% (no income tax in the UAE)